Trading Forex with a Trailing Stop

 Here is an example, let's say that you want to go long on EUR/USD, and you set an emergency stop that will be triggered if the market ultimately moves against you.

 After a day or so, the trade is completely in your favor, so you want to lock in some profit and see what happens.
 You could set a stop in positive profit territory, and make it a trailing stop.
 If the market continues to move in your favor, your profit lock will increase.
 That will continue to happen until the market flips back in the other direction and hits your stop.

 The primary function of the trailing stop is to increase your profit lock as the market moves, without the need for you to intervene and adjust.
 The trailing stop functionality allows you to follow trends with a safety you are comfortable with, that you don't have to monitor constantly.

 Another good example of how to use a trailing stop is for trading longer terms.
 You set your initial stop far away from the market and just allow things to develop.
-This works well for slow trading systems that lock in profit over months and days.
+It works well for slow trading systems that lock in profit over months and days.

 The forex market runs 24 hours 6 days a week.
-This is a fair amount of hours to monitor.
+It is a fair amount of hours to monitor.
 Rather than getting no sleep and broken sleep, it makes better sense to set a trailing stop on your trade.

 The big benefit is that your profit lock increases while you sleep.
 The market will always do what it will do, and your trade will adjust itself or stop out.

 If you are day trading, you need to be careful using trailing stops.
 The forex market is typically a little "whippy" which means that currency pairs can cycle up and down before they move their ultimate direction.
 If you set a tight stop close to your price and the price whips forward and then back, your trailing stop is likely to be hit.
 So, it's something that you should use carefully.